MateiIonutEduard/ImageCleaner/README.md

 # ImageCleaner
-It is a simple tool that clean the scratches from images.
+It is a simple tool that clean the scratches from images.<br>